Skullfurious/Hortisorty/README.md

 # Hortisorty
 A Horticrafting Station sorter for Path of Exile!
-Made by Skullfurious with support from Nou from the AHK discord!
+Made by Skullfurious with tons of support from Nou from the AHK discord!

 # Requirements